scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 .. _`vesicle library`: https://github.com/Becksteinlab/vesicle_library

-.. _`Application to Large Systems`:
+.. _`Analysis of large systems`:

-Analysis of Large Systems
+Analysis of large systems
 -------------------------

 MDAnalysis has been used extensively to study extremely large simulation systems for long simulation times.